owenramber1989/owenramber1989/README.md

 #### 🌱 Things I am currently working on:
 - Finish my Computer Science Bachelor Degree
+- Reading source code of PostgresQL, Mysql, DuckDB, TiDB, OceanBase, ClickHouse
-- Taking online courses about DBMS implementation and operating systems.
+- Taking online courses about DBMS implementation (*thanks to Andy*) and operating systems
 - Trying to be a contributor of DuckDB 🚀 *coming soon*

 #### :muscle: Things I am challenging myself with:
 - Waking up earlier to make good use of the day
 - Coding at least 4 hours a day( or reading source code of some splendid projects)
+- Drink less coffee
 - Losing 20 pounds
 - Improving my English
 - Improving my chess skills
+- ~~find a gf~~

 #### :computer: Programming languages and tools:
 <p>